WasmEdge/docs/docs/contribute/plugin/intro.md

 A WasmEdge plugin is a software component that extends the functionality of the WasmEdge runtime.
 Currently, developers can follow the guides to implement the plug-ins in [C API (recommended)](develop_plugin_c.md) or [C++](develop_plugin_cpp.md).
 With the help of the WasmEdge SDKs in the supported languages, developers can load and register the host functions from the plug-in shared libraries, allowing them to seamlessly integrate the plugins into the WasmEdge runtime as if they were part of the core runtime.

-## Usages of WasmEdge Plugin

-WasmEdge plugins can be used in a variety of ways, depending on the specific needs of a project.
-Plugins can be used to add new functionality to the WasmEdge runtime, or to customize the runtime to suit the specific needs of a project.
-Plugins can also be used to improve performance by offloading compute-intensive tasks to edge devices, or to improve security by running code in a sandboxed environment.

 ```mermaid
 graph LR
     A((Host Application)) -- Loads --> B((Plugin Shared Library))